cairo-book/cairo-book/src/ch15-01-dictionaries.md

 ```

 This example we did something similar to the previous one.
 We created a dictionary, but instead of adding two users, we added the same one twice.
-Notice how the user _Alex_ is added twice with different balance each time and each time we check its balance is the latest one that got updated, effectively "rewriting"
+Each time we added _Alex_ we used a different balance and each time we checked, its balance has the last value that got inserted, effectively "rewriting" the same memory cells asociated with the user.

-It is worth mentioning that once you instantiate a `Fetl252Dict<T>`, behind the scenes all keys are initialized with the default value of the Value type.
-That is, if you initialze a dictionary of `u64` like in the previous examples, if you tried to get the balance of an inexistent user you will get 0 instead of `panic` like in other languages.
-Also this means there is no way to actually delete data from a dictionary.
-Something to take into account when writing your code.
+It is worth mentioning that once you instantiate a `Fetl252Dict<T>`, behind the scenes all keys have their associated values initialized as zero.
+This means, for example, that if you tried to get the balance of an inexistent user you will get 0 instead of an error or an undefined value.
+This also means there is no way to actually delete data from a dictionary.
+Something to take into account when incorporating dictionaries in your code.

+Until this point we have talked about all the basic features of `Felt252Dict<T>` and if you are familiar with other languages you'll notice how everything works pretty much the same, from an outside perspective at least.
+But if you have been reading this book from the bginning you know that Cairo is at its core a fundamentally different language than any other, which means the inner workings of Dicitionaries is very different as well!

-Until this point we have talked about all the basic features of mapping.
-Next we are going to talk about their inner mechanisms, and the compromises that were taken to accomplish this.
-Later we will take a more advance look to dictionaries and how can they be used with other data structures as well as another way of updating it's keys.
+In the following section we are going to give some insights about a Dictionary inner mechanisms and the compromises that were taken to make them work.
+After that we are going to take a look at how to use dictionaries with other data structures as well as other ways of interacting with it.

 ## Dictionaries Underneath

-Until this point we have seen that `Felt252Dict<T>` behaves in a similar way to analogous collections in other languages, at least externally.
-If you have been reading this book from the beginning you would know that Cairo is at its core a fundamentally different language from any other.
-This means that that the inner working of the Dictionaries is quite different too!
+In this section we will describe at a high level how Dictionaries get implemented in Cairo Assembly.
+The following explanation targets giving an overview of how it is implemented, but not how it is actually implemented because for that we would require to explain CASM as well and that is beyond the scope of this book.
+In CASM there are no such things as high level data structures as `Array<T>` or structs.

+As we have mentioned, Cairo posses an inmutbale memory system so in order to simulate mutabilty `Felt252Dict<T>` are implemented using a list of elements underneath.
+This list behaves the same as an array, were each element is a tuple containing three values:

+1. A `key` which identifies the key-value pair of the dictionary.
+2. The `previous_value` that that Dictionary at this key held (More on this later).
+3. The `current_value` that the Dictionary is holding with this Key.

-`Felt252Dict<T>` are implemented as a an `Array<Element<T>>`.
+We can say then that `Felt252Dict<T>` would be implemented in high level way as an `Array<Element<T>>`.
 Where each `Element<T>` has information about what key it represents and the previous and current value it represented.
-It is important to clarify that it is not actually implemented this way, but the idea it follows at a low level is.
 The defintion of `Element<T>` would be:

 ```rust
 struct Element<T> {